Lelekhoa1812/Medical-Chatbot-RAG/README.md

 Welcome to the **AutoGen-RAG Medical Chatbot** project!
 This project leverages cutting‑edge technologies such as **AutoGen**, **Retrieval-Augmented Generation (RAG)**, and the **Gemini Flash 2.0 API** to deliver an intelligent medical chatbot.
 It uses a custom medical dataset from Hugging Face (with over 256,916 QA entries) and employs FAISS for efficient similarity search.
 The server runs on **FastAPI** and dynamically renders HTML using **MarkdownJS**.

+Backend FastAPI server is serving at Render.
+Frontend NodeJS server is serving at Vercel.

 ---
 For my Vietnamese language user, navigate to [README](https://github.com/Lelekhoa1812/AutoGen-RAG-Medical-Chatbot/blob/main/README-vi.md)